jeog/TDAmeritradeAPI/README_STREAMING.md

 #### Destroy

 When completely done, the session should be destroyed.
-The C++ shared_ptr and Python class will do this for you(assuming all references are gone).
+The C++ shared_ptr and Python class will do this for you(assuming there aren't any other references to the object).

 In C you'll need to use:
 ```